Active case

 How does Snapchat affect self-esteem?

-Snapchat, created in 2011 by three college students, is now one of the world’s most popular apps.
-Snapchat began as a disappearing-message chat application and new product features have since been added.
-All of these features can be dangerous and addictive and can specifically target youths.
+Snapchat, created in 2011 by three college students, is now one of the world’s most popular social media apps.
+It began as a disappearing-message chat app, but the platform now has some concerning new features.
+Some of these features can be dangerous and addictive.
+They also specifically target young users.

 Charms

 Snapchat includes user rewards called Charms.
-These rewards are similar to “Likes” on other apps and are used to reward users for reaching milestones in their relationships with others.
-They are highly addictive and intended to drive Snapchat use.
+Similar to “Likes” on other apps, they reward users for reaching milestones in their interactions with others.
+Charms are highly addictive and intended to drive Snapchat use.
 Users unlock more Charms as they interact more with one another.
-Two Snapchat users may unlock a “Best Friends Forever” (BFF) charm if they reach the top of each other’s friends list.
+Two Snapchat users may unlock a “Best Friends Forever” (BFF) Charm if they reach the top of each other’s friends list.
 All this increases social comparison and undermines self-esteem.

 Negative effects of Snapchat’s filters

-AR features create unrealistic, idealized versions of users that may lead to dangerous body image issues in teenagers, particularly girls.
-Snapchat’s AR overlays can be used to change a user’s appearance.
-Physical appearance is critical to an individual’s identity and affects their psychological well-being and self-esteem.
+Filters create unrealistic, idealized versions of users that may lead to dangerous body image issues in teenagers, particularly girls.
+Snapchat’s filters can be used to change a user’s appearance.
+Physical appearance is often critical to an individual’s identity.
+It also usually affects psychological well-being and self-esteem.

-In addition, virtually modifying one’s appearance can cause anxiety, promote shame and motivate people to seek cosmetic surgery.
+Virtually modifying one’s appearance can also cause anxiety, promote shame and motivate people to seek cosmetic surgery.
 In recent years, plastic surgeons have seen an increase in requests for alterations matching Snapchat’s filters.
-As a result of this phenomenon, physicians have coined the phrase “Snapchat Dysmorphia” to describe a type of body dysmorphic disorder allegedly caused by Snapchat’s beauty filters.
-Snapchat Dysmorphia may lead to a “sense of unattainable perfection,” which may result in self-alienation and damages a person’s self-esteem.
+Physicians have coined the phrase “Snapchat dysmorphia” to describe a type of body dysmorphic disorder allegedly caused by Snapchat’s beauty filters.
+Snapchat dysmorphia may lead to a “sense of unattainable perfection,” which may result in self-alienation and damage to a person’s self-esteem.

-If you or your child suffered self-esteem and mental health challenges because of the app, consider filing a Snapchat lawsuit to hold the responsible parties accountable.
+If your child has suffered self-esteem and mental health challenges because of the app, consider filing a Snapchat lawsuit to hold the responsible parties accountable.

 Other social media apps and self-esteem